openpnp/openpnp/Contact-Probing-Nozzle.md

 The ContactProbeNozzle can also auto-learn the placement Z location of parts, even if the part height is known.
 On the first placement the height will be probed and then remembered.
 This will equalize nozzle (tip) spring compression force, taking solder paste height into consideration.

 Note, Placement Z Auto Learning is part of the **Part Height Probing** settings (below).

-## What is it _not_?

-The ContactProbingNozzle does not cover other applications where Z coordinates must be sensed **without** making contact.
-This is called "Z probing" as opposed to "contact probing" and it often employs a laser displacement sensor.
-This page is _not_ about these.

 ## Enable the ContactProbeNozzle
 If you don't have a ContactProbeNozzle yet, let [[Issues and Solutions]] replace the existing ReferenceNozzle for you. **Note**, the solution will only be available in the **Advanced** milestone, it is not recommended to configure it earlier in the machine setup process: